purcell/emacs-grails-mode-ext/README.md

 # Emacs Grails Mode Extensions

-Simple(one-time) contribution to the existing Emacs [grails-mode](https://github.com/kurtharriger/emacs-grails-mode).
+Simple contribution to the existing Emacs [grails-mode](https://github.com/kurtharriger/emacs-grails-mode).

 ## Features
-* You can run pre-defined or arbitrary Grails commands for a project
+* You can run pre-defined or arbitrary Grails commands for a project with easy shortcuts.
-* You can browse documentation (wiki, guide, apidocs)
+* You can browse documentation (wiki, guide, apidocs).
+* Custom JVM options to pass to the Grails command are supported at a global level.
+* You can use the [Grails wrapper](http://grails.org/doc/2.1.0/ref/Command%20Line/wrapper.html) by default whenever available for a project.
+* Customization group called __grails__ that is accessible via /*M-x customize-group*/.
-* Menubar contributions in Grails mode
+* Menubar contributions for the original Emacs Grails mode.

 Note: Not all commands are added to the menubar.
-All available functions start with *grails/* (grails followed by slash).
+All available functions start with *grails/* (grails followed by a slash).

 ## Dependencies